|

 24. Bring A Reusable Water Bottle

 When you’re driving, it can be easy to forget to drink.
 I’ve gotten to the hotel and downed several water bottles.
-Also don’t not drink because you don’t want to pee – THIS ISN’T HEALTHY!
+If you’re thinking you shouldn’t drink because you don’t want to have to pee, this is unhealthy!
+It’s better to drink consistently throughout the day to stay well hydrated.

-One way to make sure I always drink is to bring a refillable water bottle (see my water bottle of choice on Amazon).
-I refill it at rest stops, sometimes I have to buy a water bottle at the gas station.
+One way to make sure I always drink is to bring a refillable water bottle.
+There’s usually a fountain at rest stops to refill it, otherwise I’ll buy a water bottle at the gas station (I’ll still add it to my water bottle so it stays cold).

 But a refillable water bottle also keeps your water cold (if it is cold to start with).
 The worst is opening up a bottle and getting warm water after a few hours.
 Who’s going to want to drink that!?